Your Child's First Day of School

 Lead by example

 Children learn best by example.
 You can inspire your child and lead the way if you yourself value learning.
 Does your child regularly see you reading a book or studying something of interest?
 Do you show enthusiasm in being creative (cooking, art, crafts, gardening etc.) rather than everything just being a chore?
-If you want your child to apply himself at school, you can best help him by showing how you do this at home.
+If you want your child to apply himself at school, you can best help him by showing how you do this at home and doing things together.
 He will find it more natural to do the same.

 A hard question- but does your child do this?

 Your child will find school very difficult if they have not first learned to respect others, both teachers and other pupils.
 This is not something that should wait for the teacher to sort out, but needs to be learned in the home where the child already feels loved and accepted.
 If the child doesn't have to struggle with getting on with other people, they will be able to concentrate on what they are there for- to learn and will have a much happier time doing so, making new friends easily.
 Easier said than done?

 Starting School With A Special School Cone (Tute) - In German Style!

 In Germany, every child will be given a large, colourful cone which they have often made at Kindergarten before they leave.
 The night before the big day, their parents will fill the cone with small items of school equipment as well as a few treats.
 They will then be taken with them on their first morning at their new school, where they open them together, amid much excitement.